-Read through all the way to the end for the VIDEO featuring babeilicious Bella Blue’s burlesque moves and ALL the food and fun and music!
+Read through all the way to the end of this Sobou New Orleans post for the VIDEO featuring babeilicious Bella Blue’s burlesque moves and ALL the food and fun and music!

 WELCOME to Sobou in the New Orleans French Quarter.
 The restaurant of the W Hotel French Quarter, you definitely don’t have to be staying there to enjoy this dining experience.

 We went for brunch, which is super special, because on Sunday (check times before you go, and, honestly, go ahead and grab a reservation because it’s so damn cool that you wanna make sure you get it), Sobou hosts “Legs & Eggs,” a Burlesque brunch featuring a live jazz/Dixie band AND local, CLASSY Burlesque dancer Bella Blue, making your brunch and cocktails that much sweeter.

 Seriously, don’t even thank me later.
 Thank me now.
 Let me show you why….

 Cocktail focus and pride.
 The bartenders and the head of the beverage program all share the same passion for producing cocktails that are either unique or the perfect rendition of a traditional drink, or both (yes, it’s possible).

 For instance, the highball ice for drinks like the classic New Orleans Vieux Carre or a go-to traditional Old-Fashioned starts with this block of ice, hand-chiseled down…every time for every drink.
 Talk about dedication to craft.
 It’s also pretty cool entertainment at the bar.

 And, yup, I definitely got cold little ice pieces splattered all over me shooting this.
 Refreshing.